 DEFINED: Records concerning patient/resident care at state operated healthcare facilities or provided by state counselors.
-10A NCAC 26D .0703 specifies the contents of the client record for patients/residents in DSOHF facilities, as does 14B NCAC 11C .0404 for those of inmates in the custody of the Division of Adult Correction and Juvenile Justice.
+10A NCAC 26D .0703 specifies the contents of the client record for patients/residents in DSOHF facilities, as does 14B NCAC 11C .0404 for those of inmates in the custody of the Department of Adult Correction and Division of Juvenile Justice and Delinquency Prevention.

-NOTE: In cases where outside hospitals or providers are used to provide tests or procedures, those providers retain the original medical records that must be retained and the copies held within DSOHF or DPS clinical records are reference copies used for the purpose of follow-up treatment.
+NOTE: In cases where outside hospitals or providers are used to provide tests or procedures, those providers retain the original medical records that must be retained and the copies held within DSOHF, DAC, or DPS clinical records are reference copies used for the purpose of follow-up treatment.